Beatlemania: A Hard Day's Night

 The Beatles starred as fictionalised versions of themselves in the feature-length motion picture A Hard Day's Night.
 Originally to be titled Beatlemania, it portrayed the members as struggling with the trappings of their fame and popularity.
 The making was complicated by the real-life Beatlemania that arose wherever the crew were shooting on a given day.
 Some reviewers felt that its concert scene, filmed at a London theatre with an audience of fans who were paid extras, had been deliberately sanitised in its depiction of Beatlemania.

 A Hard Day's Night had its world premiere on 6 July, attended by members of the royal family; 12,000 fans filled Piccadilly Circus in central London, which had to be closed to traffic.
 A separate premiere was held for the north of England on 10 July, for which the Beatles returned to Liverpool.
 A crowd estimated at 200,000 (a quarter of the city's population) lined the streets as the band members were driven to Liverpool Town Hall to meet local dignitaries; once there, in Barry Miles' description, Lennon "enlivened proceedings by making a series of Hitler salutes to the crowd".
 (Note: According to Aspinall, a fellow Liverpudlian, Lennon's "Hitler bit on the balcony" was an example of his irreverent attitude in high-pressure situations.
 Aspinall recalled, "Nobody seemed to pick up on it.")

 Stanley highlights the Hard Day's Night LP as the album that best demonstrates the band's international appeal, saying: "There was adventure, knowingness, love, and abundant charm [in the songs] ... the drug was adrenaline.
 The world loved them, and the world was their plaything."
 The album spent 14 weeks at number one on the Billboard Top LPs chart during a 56-week stay – the longest run of any album that year.
 In the UK, it was number one for 21 weeks and became the second best selling album of the year, behind the group's December 1964 release, Beatles for Sale, which replaced it at the top of the chart.

-First US tour
+First American tour

 I went absolutely mad round about 1964.
 My head was just so swollen.
 I thought I was a God, a living God.
 And the other three looked at me and said, Excuse me, I am the God.
 We all went through a period of going mad.